yigitoo/devrialem-gui/readme.md

 <br>
 With these commands you are installing all dependecies side by python gui model and for database model! :)<br>
 Thanks for visiting site

+To run this project follow the instructions in "guide.txt" file which in root of this project directory.
+-Yiğit GÜMÜŞ [the best programmer ever(!)]